tyrell/omdb-mcp-server/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please follow these guidelines:

 ### Development Setup
 1. **Fork the repository**